 This was our 5th year sponsoring the WineMaker Magazine Conference.
 It was great seeing old friends again, as well as meeting new ones.
 We got to talk with many of our customers in person, see their labels on bottles, and taste their wines.
 Thanks for stopping by and introducing yourselves!
 It’s always a treat to meet you in person, and see your labels in action.

-In addition, it was great picking up new wine making tips, and checking out the latest supplies and equipment available from the other conference sponsors.
+In addition, the home winemaking conference is a great place to pick up new wine making tips, and checking out the latest supplies and equipment available from the other conference sponsors.
 We came home with some new toys, and lots of ideas for wines we want to make in the future.

 International Amateur Wine Competition